 The Faiths asked him, “John, what are you doing?”

 Joe/John mumbled, “Sorry,’’ and kept his eyes on the ground.

 Then Christian looked at the clock and said to his wife, “Christiana, it’s almost time for the Good Friday service at church.
 Should we invite John?
 He’s already wearing black.”

 Christiana replied, “Yes, we should!”

 During the service Joe/John could not believe his ears when he heard that Jesus died to forgive his sins.
 He cried when he heard that Jesus died on the cross and rejoiced during the Easter service when he heard Jesus rose from the dead.

 That basically changed Joe/John’s life.
 He became a Christian, stopped going by Joe, and started going by John.
-John stopped stealing and gave everything he took back, and when the Faiths gave him the cross he stole, he stated to cry.
+John stopped stealing and gave everything he took back, and when the Faiths gave him the cross he stole, he started to cry.
 From then on John lived a better life and still is.

 Do not those who plot evil go astray?
-But those who plan what is good find love and faithful-ness.
+But those who plan what is good find love and faithfulness.